Why learn how to master your own breathing?

 Introduction to Breathing

-During this Preliminary session and after a brief introduction to the physiology and anatomy of breathing, you will start practicing Abdominal Breathing, the basis of all breathwork, and Ujjayi (the victory breath) – one of the most ancient breathing exercises.
+During this Preliminary session and after a brief introduction to the physiology and anatomy of breathing, you will start practicing abdominal and diaphragmatic breathing, the basis of all breathwork, combined with Ujjayi, the victory breath, one of the most ancient breathing exercises.
 This simple exercise will give you direct feedback when practicing by yourself at home.

 The Fundamental Series is for those who want to start at the beginning, to build solid foundations to their deep breathing practices.